Shampoo is a liquid used to clean the scalp and hair. This article describes the effects of swallowing a liquid shampoo.

 - Fluids through a vein (IV)

 - Medicines to treat symptoms

 A person who has an allergic reaction may need:

-Swallowing shampoo is usually not poisonous.
+Swallowing shampoo is most often not poisonous.
 Most people make a full recovery.

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.